Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 Until recently, western Wisconsin residents have had to travel 90 miles or more for an EMU stay.
 This not only is expensive, but also can be emotionally difficult and inconvenient to be away from family and loved ones during this time.
 The best news is that long-distance travel isn’t required anymore.
 Mayo Clinic Health System opened an amazing four-bed EMU in their Eau Claire hospital.

 We are extremely excited and optimistic that there now is the wonderful opportunity for people with epilepsy to get the answers to that help their seizures so much closer to their home.
 This local EMU will help so many who deal with the challenges of having seizures, so they are able to learn the answers they need to live active and full lives.

-Lou Kelsey is the director of client services and community resources for the Epilepsy Foundation of Western Wisconsin.
+Lou Kelsey is director emeritus for the Epilepsy Foundation of Western Wisconsin.

-Since 1972, the Epilepsy Foundation of Western Wisconsin has lead the fight to overcome the challenges of living with epilepsy and to accelerate therapies to stop seizures, find cures and save lives.
+Th Epilepsy Foundation of Wisconsin has lead the fight to overcome the challenges of living with epilepsy and to accelerate therapies to stop seizures, find cures and save lives.
 The organization works with over 14,000 people with epilepsy and their families across 22 counties in Wisconsin.
 Mayo Clinic Health System is a proud sponsor of the foundation’s programming and special events.